MaedahBatool/pudl/README.md

 # To stop pudl press CTRL (⌃) + C
 ```

 Now `gulp` will start watching your `pug` and `sass` files for any changes and provides you with a link through which you can access your site locally.
+The localhost link can be accessed by `http://localhost:3000/`.

 ## License